hammad-ahmed-01/Basic-Concepts-of-Python/README.md

 ## Matrices

-In this program, two matrices of same order are created by input from the user and these matrices are added togather to form another matrix
+In this program, two matrices of same order are created by input from the user and these matrices are added togather to form another matrix.

 In the first step, a function matrix1() is defined with m,n as perimeteres. then by using the append function in a for loop, the input values are added in the list on that specific position.

 The elements of the list are printed in position through another for loop to form a matrix.

-The function is then called with 5,3 as perimeter
+The function is then called with 5,3 as perimeter.

 Another function matrix2() is defined with a,b as perimeteres. then by using the append function in a for loop, the input values are added in the list on that specific position.

 The elements of the list are printed in position through another for loop to form a matrix.

-The function is then called with 5,3 as perimeter
+The function is then called with 5,3 as perimeter for the order to remain the same.

 Now using the append function in for loop again, the elements of the matrices in alike positions are added to form a list.